asyakhl/NYC_Parking_Violations/README.md

 ## Docker Image for Accessing the API

-The docker image for retrieving data from OPCV API can be pulled from [this dockerhub profile](https://hub.docker.com/u/asyakhleborodova).
+The docker image for retrieving data from OPCV API can be pulled from [this dockerhub profile](https://hub.docker.com/u/asyakhleborodova), under **nyc_parking_violations** repository.
 The following command line can be used to access OPCV API data.

 ## Using the API